Quick Banoffee Pie with Dulce de Leche

 Notes and Tips

-– If you prefer to make the caramel sauce at home: boil a can of condensed milk in a pot of water for 2 and a half hours.
+If you prefer to make the caramel sauce at home: boil a can of condensed milk in a pot with water for 2 and a half hours.

-Check occasionally to ensure there’s always water covering the can (it might explode if left without water).
+Check from time to time that there is always water covering the can (it could explode if left without water).

-Then remove the can from the water and let it cool, open the can, and you will have the caramel cream.
+Then remove the can from the water and let it cool, open the can and you will obtain the caramel cream.

 Shopping Tips!!!

-I whipped the cream with the practical Philips electric mixer with 5 speeds (+ turbo) and 450W of power, available at a great price on Amazon.
+I whipped the cream with the handy Philips hand mixer with 5 speeds (+ turbo) and a powerful 450w, which you can find at a great price on Amazon.

-For assembling the pie, I used this perforated tin with removable base, BPA-free, you can find it on Amazon.
+To assemble the cake, I used this perforated tin with a removable base, without PFOA, available here on Amazon.

-You can crush the biscuits using the chopper of the Braun MultiQuick 7 Hand Blender, available at a special price on Amazon.
+You can crush the biscuits with the mixer of the Braun MultiQuick 7, which you can buy at a special price on Amazon.